Suite Die blaue Blume

 Introduction

-The ballet Die blaue Blume, based on a scenario by the Slovenian choreograph Pino Mlakar, was composed by Frank Martin in 1935-1936 for a ballet music competition organised by the Zürcher Stadttheater and the Schweizerische Tonkünstlerverein.
+The ballet Die blaue Blume, based on a scenario by the Slovenian choreographer Pino Mlakar, was composed by Frank Martin in 1935-1936 for a ballet music competition organised by the Zürcher Stadttheater and the Schweizerische Tonkünstlerverein.
 A shared second prize was given to Frank Martin and Walter Müller von Kulm, the first prize was not awarded.
 Martin’s complete ballet music survives in manuscript and was (re)discovered in the spring of 2021 in the archive of the Frank Martin House in the Bollelaan in the Dutch town of Naarden.
 According to Martin his work remained unperformed because Mlakar considered the music too difficult and too modern.

 Read the article Die blaue Blume – a ballet in a desk drawer (ENG/NL) about the rejection of this ballet.